Skip to main content

 tip

-Unless you do not use the SDK's built-in upload logic, the localPath property in the JSON must have a value.
+Unless you're not using the SDK's built-in upload logic, the JSON's localPath property must have a value.

 @MessageTag(value = "app:mediacontent", flag = MessageTag.ISCOUNTED)